jf-lab/chendoscope-minipipe/README.md

-# jflab-minipipe
+# JF Lab Pipeline for Miniscope Analysis

 The JF-Lab miniature microscope pipeline for preprocessing and analysis.

 1. Get your .mkv files to be merged, downsampled and/or motion corrected.
 2. Run the following on the .mkv files: